 - Complete any remaining tasks to upload the new Depot files, set the build live, etc.

 Note: All DLC depots reside within the Base App Depot list.
 There is no way to have Depots reside within your DLC App directly.

 DLC is typically downloaded and installed as soon as it is purchased by a Steam user.
 However DLC can be marked to not download automatically so that the game has control of when the DLC download occurs.
 This can be useful for supporting streaming installs or downloads based on game logic.

 You can configure DLC to be downloaded and installed on-demand by following the steps below.

 - Create up to 10 DLCs that can be used as downloadable chunks.

-- From the app package landing page, click "View Associated Items: View demo, all associated packages, trailers, and DLC", and use the "Add New DLC" button to add the DLCs.
+- From the app package landing page, click "All Associated Packages, DLC, Demos And Tools", and use the "Add New DLC" button to add the DLCs.

 - Configure each DLC so that the Steam Client does not automatically download it.

-- For each DLC, go into Steamworks Settings -> Installation -> Configuration.
+- For each DLC, go into Steamworks Settings -> General.

 - Ensure “Disable Steam automatically downloading this DLC” is checked on.

 - Add the DLCs to the appropriate packages (Steam Store, Retail, Beta Test, Developer Comp, etc.) so that they are accessible when the base app is purchased.

 - From the app landing page, click "All Associated Packages, DLC, Demos And Tools.".

 - Click on the package you wish to add the DLC to.